Arnautt/CNN-Malaria-detection/README.md

 Each parameter can be modified in *config["model"]*.
 Especially, you can change the architecture of the convolution blocks.
-Moreover, *n_out_channels* is a list with the number of output channels for each convolutional block and *n_hidden_state* specifies the number of hidden units of the classifier part of the model.
+Moreover, *n_out_channels* is a list with the number of output channels for each convolutional block and *n_hidden_neurons* specifies the number of hidden units of the classifier part of the model.

 ## Results